tinohertlein/timesheet-wizard/docs/04_solution_strategy.md

 # Solution Strategy

+The business logic should be decoupled from the cloud infrastructure, so that a deployment to various hyperscalers doesn't have any impact on the core logic.
+To achieve this, the business logic is implemented in a separate Gradle subproject 'tw-core'.
+It is used by an application project that bundles the 'tw-core' project and any additional cloud dependencies.
+This app subprohect (e.g. tw-app-aws) is then deployed to AWS as a Lambda function.
+Any code that is cloud related is decoupled by a service-provider-interface Gradle subproject 'tw-spi-cloud'.
+See chapter 5 for a building block view.
 The individual parts of importing timesheets and transforming them to other formats should be decoupled, so that they can be updated or even replaced independently of each other.
-To achieve this, both modules are realized as separate Kotlin packages on the top level that are not allowed to have dependencies on each other.
+To achieve this, both modules are realized in the Gradle subproject 'tw-core' as separate
+Kotlin packages on the top level that are not allowed to have dependencies on each other.
 Shared code is placed in a package 'shared'. (**-> Quality goals QG3 & QG5**).